 Mobile phones – children

 Children do not bring mobile phones or other ICT devices with them to the setting.
-If a child is found to have a mobile phone or ICT device with them, this is removed and stored in [lockers or a locked drawer] until the parent collects them at the end of the session.
+If a child is found to have a mobile phone or ICT device with them, this is removed and stored in a locked drawer until the parent collects them at the end of the session.

 Mobile phones – staff and visitors